 Form I-515A, “Notice to Student or Exchange Visitor”

 If you arrive at a U.S. port of entry without the required documents, a Customs and Border Protection officer may issue you this form.
 It allows you temporary admittance to the United States for 30 days.
 During that time you must send the required documents to the Student and Exchange Visitor Program (SEVP) Form I-515A processing team or depart the United States.
-To learn more, visit What is a I-515A?
+To learn more, visit Form I-515A Overview

 This is very important: If you do not send the required documents to the SEVP Form I-515A processing team within 30 days, your nonimmigrant status will be terminated, and you must leave the United States immediately.